Our mission is to inspire people to embrace safety as a lifestyle, turn their homes into sanctuaries, and invest in their communities.

 John is a technology journalist specializing in smart home devices, security cameras, and home security systems.
-He has over eight years of experience researching, testing, and reviewing the latest tech—he was the Smart Home Editor for Top Ten Reviews and wrote for ASecureLife before joining SafeWise as a Staff Writer in 2020.
+He has over nine years of experience researching, testing, and reviewing the latest tech—he was the Smart Home Editor for Top Ten Reviews and wrote for ASecureLife before joining SafeWise as a Staff Writer in 2020.

 John holds a Bachelor's degree in Communications, Journalism emphasis from Utah Valley University.
 In his spare time, he enjoys hiking, photography, cooking, and starting countless DIY projects he has yet to complete.

-With over seven years of experience as a content writer, Cathy has a knack for untangling complex information.
+With over eight years of experience as a content writer, Cathy has a knack for untangling complex information.
 Her natural curiosity and ability to empathize help Cathy offer insightful, friendly advice.
 She believes in empowering readers who may not feel confident about a purchase, project, or topic.

 Katie has worked with publications like AARP, TechGuySmartBuy, Forbes, Healthy Moms, and Digital Care.
 She has a Bachelor’s degree in Technical Writing from Austin Peay State University in Clarksville, Tennessee.
 She’s held previous writing positions at Overstock.com and Top Ten Reviews.

 Kassidi has been a Web Designer for over five years, designing dozens of websites in that time.
 She loves making it easier for people to find what they’re looking for online and creating beautiful interfaces.
 She graduated with a bachelors of science in Web Design and Interactive Media from The Art Institute.